Using public transport|

 of the destination.

-There is also available a version of the Single Ticket: the Short Distance Ticket (Kurzstrecke),
+There is also available a special version of the Single Trip Ticket: the Short Distance Ticket (Kurzstrecke),

-good for up to four stops on all transportation means, but only two stops of these on U- or S-Bahn,
+good for up to four stops on all transport means, but only two stops of these on U- or S-Bahn or Express Bus XBus,

-There is a small discount compared with Single Tickets, you can save a few cents, but the handling is more complicated.
+Stripe Ticket (Streifenkarte).
+There is a small discount compared with Single Trip Tickets, you can save a few cents, but the handling is more complicated.
+So we advise, do not waste your time with the study of complicated rules to save just a few cents.

 City Tour Card

-The City Tour Card cost a bit more than the Day Tickets.
-It serves the same purpose,
+The City Tour Card cost a bit more than the Day Ticket.
+It allows free use of all MVV traffic means (S-Bahn, U-Bshn, tram, bus)